 Land Use Assessment Program

-An additional deferral of taxes is available to current program participants if they sign and record an agreement to keep the property in its qualifying use for more than 5 but not exceeding 20 years.
-The commitment must be filed with our office by November 1, 2016 and recorded in the Loudoun County Clerk of the Circuit Court's office by December 31, 2016.
+An additional deferral of taxes is available to current program participants if they sign and record a sliding scale agreement to keep the property in its qualifying use for more than 5 but not exceeding 20 years.
+The agreement must be filed with our office by November 1st and recorded in the Loudoun County Clerk of the Circuit Court's office by December 31st.